Sign up

 Bongo’s Bingo St Patrick’s Special @ Boiler Shop

 Is the luck of the Irish with you for Bongo’s Bingo?
-On Friday 14th and Saturday 15th March, there’ll be an afternoon edition of this hugely popular happening to celebrate St. Patrick’s Day and the magical isle that gave birth to the king of Bongo’s Bingo himself, Jonny Bongo!
-Dig out your best green outfit, apply the face paint and get set for a game of bingo like no other!
+On Sunday 15th March, there’ll be an afternoon edition of this hugely popular happening to celebrate St. Patrick’s Day and the magical isle that gave birth to the king of Bongo’s Bingo himself, Jonny Bongo!
+Dig out your best green outfit, apply the four-leaf clover face paint and get set for a game of bingo like no other!
 You probably know what’s in store by now; there will be bingo, rave, cheesy singalongs, dance offs, prizes and actual cash money to be won.
 Needless to say it’ll be the best party atmosphere around.

 Saint Patrick’s Day Concerts & Celebrations @ Tyneside Irish Centre

 Tyneside Irish Centre is hosting a day of live music to celebrate St. Patrick’s Day on Monday 17th March!
-With live music from the likes of Tony Corcoran and band, Dermot Hegarty, Rose Tattoo band and Liam Turner – as well as Irish disco and traditional music sessions too – there’s plenty to keep you entertained!
+With three floors of live music, dance and craic – as well as traditional music sessions too – there’s plenty to keep you entertained!

 Irish Cookery Class @ Blackfriars